 The update to this product is in response to the Federal Reserve’s Final Rule issued on 12/20/17 that adopted final amendments to its Regulation A to reflect the Federal Reserve Board’s approval of an increase in the rate for primary credit at each Federal Reserve Bank.
 The secondary credit rate at each Reserve Bank automatically increased by formula as a result of the Federal Reserve Board’s primary credit rate action.

 As a courtesy we revised this product and the Regulation C Data Collection Form Template to eliminate any regulatory guidance that was in effect prior to the new Home Mortgage Disclosure Act (HMDA) rules that went into effect on 01/01/18.
-Please refer to the following pages of our website for information regarding the inclusion of the new rules prior to this update:

 The update to this product is in response to the Federal Reserve’s Final Rule issued on 12/20/17 that revises the rate of interest paid on balances maintained to satisfy reserve balance requirements (“IORR”) and the rate of interest paid on excess balances (“IOER”) maintained at Federal Reserve Banks by or on behalf of eligible institutions.
 The final amendments specify that IORR is 1.50 percent and IOER is 1.50 percent, a 0.25 percentage point increase from their prior levels.